consoledotdev/home/content/tools/server-monitoring.md

 The biggest omission is the lack of any meaningful visualizations.
 It represents data through single, static numbers and color associations such as red = bad.
-If you think server monitoring should include graphs then Icinga isn’t for you.
+If you think server monitoring should include graphs then Icinga isn't for you.

 {{< tools/category-review/card-heading name="Nagios" thumbnail="/img/favicons/www.nagios.org.png" url="https://www.nagios.org/" score="1" >}}